chbakouras/Better-Read-More/readme.txt

 4. Select the theme and other options under Settings->Better Read More

 == Changelog ==

+= 1.1 =
+* Added less button for better usability when text is expanded
+* Minor bugfixes and tweaks

 = 1.0 =
 * Initial release